gijskoning/ReproducingCURL/docs/index.md

   </tr>
 </tbody>
 </table>
 *Table 1: Comparison of CURL and SAC+AE with batch size 256 and 512.
 The columns with batch size 512 contain the means and standard deviation over 10 runs.
-The columns with batch size 256 contain the average of the last 20k environment steps.*
+The columns with batch size 256 contain the average of the last 20k environment steps. *

+The big outlier in table 1 is the result for SAC+AE with a replay buffer size of 5k.
+More runs should be done with these settings to test whether this is indeed an outlier or if it is actually performing better than 100k or 50k.

 ### Visualizing the encoder

 The encoder converts the image input into a smaller latent space.
 We can visualize the featuremaps of one of the convolutional layers to see what the encoder is focussing on.\
 A observation is given to the encoder model, the stack of its three images is visualized below and creates these 32 featuremaps after the first convolutional layer with Relu activation:\
 ![observation_image](images/example_observation_2.png) ![encoder_visualization](images/featuremaps_conv_1_plot_3.png)\